Peter Brooks (priest)

-Peter Brooks (born 1955) is a Welsh Anglican priest: since 2022, he has been Archdeacon with responsibility for Ministry Areas in the Diocese of Swansea and Brecon.
+Peter Brooks (born 1955) is a Welsh Anglican priest: since 2022, and was formerly the Archdeacon with responsibility for Ministry Areas in the Diocese of Swansea and Brecon.

 After a career in the retail sector, he trained for ordination at St Michael's College, Llandaff.
 He was made deacon at Petertide 1999 (27 June) — by Anthony Pierce, Bishop of Swansea and Brecon, at Brecon Cathedral — and priest on 24 June 2000, beginning his career with a curacy at Morriston.
 He has held incumbencies at Rhayader, and Three Cliffs in the Gower Peninsula.
 He was collated as Archdeacon on 17 December 2022 at Brecon Cathedral.